simap/okos/README.md

 * keyboard driver (ps2?) and api
 	* isr for keyboard clock pin
 	* scan code map/table
-	* handle keyup at minimum, fifo buffer
+	* handle keyup or keydown at minimum, fifo buffer
 * display driver and api
 	* probably need a minimal font - remember Apple ][ uppercase only font (but perhaps lowercase)
 	* Use 3x5 tiny font